 Meet our education team, with Dr. Gene Chang serving as Director of Education.
 Our responsibilities include patient care, research, and education.
 In fact, the latter priorities support the former, as we train excellent physicians who will both treat patients and pursue new and creative ways of caring for the population.

 We have a tremendous faculty with a wide range of interests.
-Our residents are bright and compassionate individuals, and we have the privilege of working with the medical students at the Medical University of South Carolina.
+Our residents and fellows are bright and compassionate individuals, and we have the privilege of working with the medical students at the Medical University of South Carolina.
 Explore our site and find out more about us.
 We are sure you will like what you see.

 Residents gain the experience and skills in obstetrics, gynecology and women's health care they need in a progressive, supportive and collaborative environment from some of the field's top attending physicians.